 - Activity API and webhook access with custom limits

-The minimum Enterprise price has historically started around $42,000/month, though this may have changed with the pay-per-use transition.
-Approval is selective and the onboarding process can take weeks.
+The minimum Enterprise price has historically started around $42,000 per month, though this may have shifted with the pay-per-use transition.
+Approval is selective and onboarding can take weeks.

-When you exceed a rate limit, X returns HTTP 429 with this response body:
+When you exceed a rate limit, X returns HTTP 429 with this body:

 {